zksync-sdk/zksync-ethers/README.md

 ## 🤖 Running tests

-In order to run test you need run [local-setup](https://github.com/matter-labs/local-setup) on your machine.
+In order to run test you need to run [local-setup](https://github.com/matter-labs/local-setup) on your machine.
 For running tests, use:

 ```shell